Content table

 Theory #3

 It’s important to remember that about 40% of women experience ovulation pain.
-So if you aren’t experiencing any, that isn’t cause for concern either.
-But if you are, here’s what it can feel like.
+So, if you don’t experience any, that isn’t a cause of concern.
+But if you do, here’s what it can feel like.

-Ovulation pain can come in a few different forms: ovulation cramping, sharp pain, dull pain, pelvic pain, and throbbing.
+Ovulation pain can come in different forms: ovulation cramping, sharp pain, dull pain, pelvic pain, and throbbing.

 For some, ovulation pain feels not so great.
 But there are some women who don’t experience pain at all.

 But if you are feeling the pain, it’s probably not the kind of surprise you’re looking for.
-You may be thinking it’s a signal that you’ve missed your window of opportunity to get pregnant.
+You may think it’s a signal that you’ve missed your opportunity to get pregnant.
 But is this true?
 Let’s explore.

 Here are more details.